ljdrg/ljdrg.github.io/pages/how_to_get_started.md

 ### Adding TAs

 You have the opportunity to add TAs in GitHub Classroom.
 Unfortunately, to use this option directly via GitHub Classroom you have to make those accounts also “owners” of the classroom.
-As this is an unnecessary risk (owners have the power to modify and delete items in the repository) it is advised to add TAs through the GitHub organization directly.
+As this is an unnecessary risk (owners have the power to modify and delete items in the repository).
+Therfore, it is advised to add TAs through the GitHub organization directly.

-You set the organization permissions to read only and add the TAs as members.
-That way TAs will still be able to review all student repositories but do only have reading rights (→ [how to cahnge base permissions](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/setting-base-permissions-for-an-organization)).
+To do so, you set the organization permissions to read only and add the TAs as members.
+That way TAs will still be able to review all student repositories but do only have reading rights ([how to change base permissions](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/setting-base-permissions-for-an-organization)).

 ### Adding a student roster